 Our online grocery delivery reviews found that produce included in online orders is usually in good condition with an appropriate level of ripeness.
 But you simply can't beat instore shopping when it comes to choosing the perfect produce for your special Christmas recipes, especially if you require fruit or vegetables in very specific quantities or sizes.

 It may also be wise to buy meat and seafood instore to ensure they stay adequately chilled – nobody wants to give their guests food poisoning on Christmas day.
-Our reviews found both Coles and Woolies delivered chicken breasts that weren't adequately chilled.

 If you're looking for a one-stop grocery shop online, you'll probably have to stick to the big brands like Coles, Woolworths and Harris Farm.
 If you're shopping instore, you might pick up cheaper Christmas groceries at Aldi, or you might choose to support smaller local businesses this festive season instead.

 Even under normal circumstances, the heaving crowds at shopping centres and supermarkets around Christmas time are the stuff of nightmares for many, but add in a global pandemic and shopping instore becomes even less appealing.
 It will likely be difficult to practice social distancing during particularly busy periods over the festive season.

 If you're shopping instore, try to avoid Christmas Eve and the last weekend before Christmas (19 and 20 December), which is notoriously busy.
 If you're shopping at Woolworths you can also use their new Q-tracker tool which shows you how busy your local store is in real time, so you can avoid busy periods.

 Supermarkets are cleverly designed to hijack our senses and manipulate our behaviour to encourage impulse buys and overspending.
 Even the most disciplined shoppers can find themselves grabbing an extra trinket or Christmas chocolate on their way to the checkout.